 Possible Project Charter additions

-Risk analysis– sometimes projects arise from prior risk analysis activities (like a FMEA).
-If that’s the case, you would include them in the appendix for context.
+Risk analysis– sometimes projects arise from prior risk analysis activities (like an FMEA).
+If so, you should include them in the appendix for context.
 Also, include the budget or reference analysis, but it is not mandatory.

 Project Charter Template